ArgzaNew/ArgzaNew/README.md

 - 👋 Hi, I’m @ArgzaNew
 - I love playing Oneshot and Celeste
-- My favorite programing language is Java and Python
+- My favorite programing language is Java and Python (but somtimes i can code in C# or Lua)
 - I'm acctually focus on the LÖVE framwork

 <!---